The IGFA School of Sportfishing to host fourteen seminars

 The Fort Lauderdale International Boat Show is long renowned for being the world's largest event of its kind, featuring more than three billion dollars worth of boats, yachts, super yachts, electronics, engines, and thousands of boating accessories from every major marine manufacturer and boat builder worldwide.
 The 55th edition of the show will take place October 30– November 3, 2014 and cover more than 3 million square feet of space, both on land and in the water.

-But if all that isn't enough, there are at least seven more reasons to make this the year for serious fishermen to head to West Palm Beach: the IGFA School of Sportfishing will be hosting fourteen seminars on site with some of the area's best captains and professional anglers throughout the boat show.
-Now, while checking out the latest gadget or considering a new skiff, anglers will also be able to pick up hot tips and tricks from not just one or two, but seven of the most experienced fishermen on the water.
-All of the sessions are free with paid admission, just show up!
+But if all that isn't enough, there are at least seven more reasons to make this the year for serious fishermen to head to Ft.
+Lauderdale: the IGFA School of Sportfishing will be hosting fourteen seminars on site with some of the area's best captains and professional anglers throughout the boat show.
+Now while checking out the latest gadget or considering a new skiff, anglers will also be able to pick up hot tips and tricks from not just one or two, but seven of the most experienced fishermen on the water.
+Admission to seminars is free with paid boat show admission.